What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 How much importance does your government place on tackling bribery and corruption?
 How do you think your jurisdiction’s approach to anti-bribery and corruption compares on an international scale?

-Australia’s approach to anti-bribery and corruption is of a comparable international standard.
+Australia’s approach to anti–bribery and corruption is of a comparable international standard.
 Australia is a signatory to the Organisation for Economic Co-operation and Development’s (OECD) Anti-Bribery Convention.
 The Phase 4 review of Australia’s implementation of the Anti-Bribery Convention was completed in December 2017, and the Phase 4 follow-up in 2019.
-In the 2021 addendum, the OCED noted that Australia has continued to progress its recommendations, with only a handful still considered unimplemented.
-In addition, once Australia enacts the proposed offences for failure to prevent foreign bribery, it’s laws will be in line with the legislative standards enforced by the United Kingdom and United States, which is considered to be some of the strictest anti-corruption legislation in the world.
+In the 2021 addendum, the OCED noted that Australia has continued to progress with its recommendations, with only a handful still considered unimplemented.
+Australia’s implementation has now been further progressed since the implementation of the failure to prevent bribery offence.

 Generally how serious are organisations in your country about preventing bribery and corruption?